April 20, 2026

 • Preserve all written records.
 Save emails, texts, performance reviews, and written notices to a personal account your employer cannot access or delete.

 • Do not quit.
 Leaving voluntarily can complicate your legal options in ways that a termination would not.
-Stay in the job if you can safely do so.
+Stay in the job if you safely can.

 • Avoid confronting your employer directly.
 Do not send accusatory emails or make verbal threats.
 Anything you put in writing can be used against you later.

 • Note any witnesses.
 If coworkers observed the change in your treatment, write down their names and what they saw.
-Their accounts can matter.
+Their accounts can matter significantly.

 • Get legal advice before responding to anything formal.
-If your employer issues a write-up, a PIP, or a termination notice, talk to us before you sign or respond to anything.
+If your employer issues a write-up, a performance improvement plan, or a termination notice, contact Frontier Law Center before you sign or respond to anything.

 Most importantly, get a clear picture of your legal rights before making any major moves.
 Acting without that information, or waiting too long to preserve evidence, can turn a strong situation into a harder one.